karinlag/2013-07-Oslo/python-programming/1_Data_Types.md

 Tuples are another of python's basic compound data types that are almost like lists.
 The difference is that a tuple is immutable; once you put the data in it, the tuple cannot be changed.
-You define a tuple as follows.
+We define a tuple as follows.

 ```python
 tup = ("red", "white", "blue")